CTA train fatally hits woman in Skokie - Chronicle Media

-A Chicago Transit Authority train struck and killed a woman the afternoon of Thursday, March 12 in Skokie.
+A Chicago Transit Authority train struck and killed a woman this afternoon in Skokie.

 The preliminary police investigation determined that a pedestrian went onto the tracks and was struck by a southbound train.

-The woman was taken to an area hospital for life-threatening injuries as a result of the collision and later died.
+The adult pedestrian was transported to an area hospital for life-threatening injuries sustained in the collision and succumbed to the injuries.

 The Cook County Medical Examiner’s Office identified the victim as Laura Weisbach, 57, a resident of the 200 block of Madison Street in Skokie.